danielcaraway/danielcaraway.github.io/_pages/TABLEAU.md

 - visualizing relationships between NUMERICAL variables (one MEASURE on columns shelf and one MEASURE on rows shelf)
 - Result is analogous to Cartesian chart with x + y coordinates

+NOTES:

+- Use scatterplots to visiualize relationships between numeric variables

+### DUAL AXIS CHARTS -- Useful for:

+- comparing multiple measures
+- Analyzing two measure with different scales
+- TIP: Quickly create by dragging measure onto the RIGHT side of the graph

+### COMBINED AXIS CHARTS -- Useful for:

+- (Same as above)
+- Resolves potential misunderstanding issues with the Dual Axis Charts
+- TIP: QUICKLY CREATE by dragging measure onto the axis

+### FILLED MAP

+- Size means nothing here BUT Color does!

+### CROSS TABS / PIVOT TABLES / TEXT TABLES

+- Order of pills on the shelf matters here
+- Like DIY drag-and-drop pivot tables
+- NOTE!
+When sorting, make sure the correct column is selected

+### GROUPS:

+- create a group to combine related members in a field
+- E.G. I have some customers who I'd like to GROUP together
+- HOW TO: Right click --DIMENSION-- and group (command click who I want )
+- Paperclip icon represents group
+- TO RENAME: Right click
+- FIND MEMBERS helps us quickly select and make groups

+### SETS -- "Like Groups on Steroids!"

+- We can do similar things to what we'd to in SQL!!!

+### HIERARCHIES:

+- Order matters
+- Save time and prevent "unknowns" using hierarchies